goeroeg/vfireworks/README.md

 Online version tested with Chromium and Firefox, but you can try others with WebGL support too.

-Gamepad support tested with Chrome(-ium).

-Mobile devices are somewhat supported, Chrome for Android and Safari tested, keep the graphics settings low.
+Mobile devices are somewhat supported, Chrome for Android and Safari tested.

 ---